 Within intentional, empowering, unique relationships, Christian mentoring identifies and promotes the work of God’s spirit in others’ lives, assisting them to access God’s resources for their growth and strength in spirituality, character and ministry. – Mentor Handbook, Uniting College

-The Ministry Formation Program requires that each student in a 4 year pathway is assigned a mentor at the beginning of their second year in the program.
+The Ministry Formation Program assigns all students a mentor from the second semester of their first year in the Program.

 What is mentoring?